 III.
 Main objectives

-6. The main objectives of the ISU 2020 - 2024 work plan and budget are to support States Parties in the implementation of their Convention obligations and their Oslo Action Plan commitments during the period of 1 January 2020 to 31 December 2024.
+6. The main objectives of the ISU 2025-2029 work plan and budget are to support States Parties in implementing their Convention obligations and their Siem Reap Angkor Action Plan commitments from 1 January 2025 to 31 December 2029.